UST-QuAntiL/quantil-docs/docs/user-guide/nisq-analyzer.md

 ![Selection Criteria UI](./images/nisq_analyzer/implementation_selectionCriteria.png)

+Define the `File Location` as URL where the raw implementation is placed.

+Select the previously added `Software Platform` and select the `Language` of the implementation.

 To add new input parameters press the `+` button on the right side of `Input Parameters`.
 Afterwards, insert the necessary data into the fields of the created Input Parameter.

 To delete an Input Parameter, select the card on the left side and press the `-` button on the right, next to the heading `Input Parameters`.